hadiJafar/tic-tac-toe-gui/README.md

 Use your mouse to play the game and explore all the screens!!

-Most importsntly, have fun playing the game :)
+Most importantly, have fun playing the game :)